jove-decompiler/jove/README.md

 ```

 ## Usage
-Choose one of the target architectures (i386, x86_64, mips, mipsel, mips64, aarch64) and add the relevant directory to your $PATH.
-For example:
+Choose one of the target architectures (i386, x86_64, mips, mipsel, mips64, aarch64) and add the relevant directory to your $PATH. e.g.

 ```bash
 export PATH=$PATH:/opt/jove/x86_64
 ```

 `jove-bootstrap` requires that the target architecture matches the host's.
+See [Examples.md](/Documentation/Examples.md).

 # FAQ
 ### What is jove?